-At his inaugural Mass in April of 2005, Pope Benedict XVI proclaimed, "The Church is alive...the Church is young."
+This inaugural Mass in April of 2005, Pope Benedict XVI proclaimed, "The Church is alive ... the Church is young."

-This was beautifully evidenced the week before Thanksgiving as 21,000 Catholic teens descended on Kansas City, Missouri, for the 2009 national Catholic Youth Conference.
+This was beautifully evidenced the week before Thanksgiving as 21,000 Catholic teens descended on Kansas City, Mo., for the 2009 national Catholic Youth Conference.
 The conference theme was "Christ Reigns."